Finding ways to forge through the COVID-19 pandemic

 Lipsitch made his comments as U.S. COVID-19 cases topped 15,000, Massachusetts recorded its first death from the ailment, and a day after California Gov. Gavin Newsom ordered the state’s 40 million residents to stay home, amid estimates that 56 percent of California’s population could become infected in the next two months.

-Lipsitch also warned that a spate of flulike illness with fevers in Florida, where testing has been slow, may be coronavirus, and he cautioned that parts of the country watching the outbreak blossom in New York, Washington, and California ought not feel relief spared.
-Instead, he said, they should use the breather to get ready.
+Lipsitch also warned that a spate of flulike illness involving fevers in Florida, where testing has been sparse, may be coronavirus, and he cautioned that regions of the country watching the outbreak blossom in New York, Washington, and California should not feel spared.
+Instead, he said, they should use the breathing space to get ready.

 “It’s completely expected that it might happen [there], just at a later date,” he said.